pascaliUWat/checker-framework-inference/README.md

 * `--targetclasspath`
 The classpath that is required by target program.

-`checkers.inference.solver.PropagationSolver` is the only real solver at the moment.
+`checkers.inference.solver.PropagationSolver` and `checkers.inference.solver.GeneralSolver` are real solvers
-TODO: update
+at the moment.

 Omiting the solver will create an output that numbers all of the annotation positions in the program.